first-try-software/navigable/README.md

 Navigable is an opinionated extension of [Hanami::Router](https://github.com/hanami/router) that uses convention and auto-loading to connect restful URIs to [Command](https://en.wikipedia.org/wiki/Command_pattern) classes.
 When a command class is loaded into memory, it automatically registers a corresponding route with the router.
 When a request is received, Navigable instantiates and executes the associated Command, which renders the appropriate response to the client.

+The internal organization of a Navigable application is resource centric, not framework centric.

 ## TODO

 * Feels weird managing both extension and inheritance in command.rb